Taking Steps to Avoid Rats in your Drainpipes this Winter

 - Put outdoor rubbish in metal bins with securely fastened lids to stop them from climbing in and feeding on the contents.

-- Keep your gardens free from clutter and debris – less clutter means fewer places to hide!
+- Keep your outside area free from clutter and debris – less clutter means fewer places to hide!

 - Don’t put food waste in your compost heap as it will attract the rats.

-- Make sure the house and garden are tidy, uncluttered and there are no foodstuffs lying around.
+- Make sure the property and surrounding outside is tidy, uncluttered and there are no foodstuffs lying around.

 Opportunistic rats cannot only enter your property through your pipes.
 They can also come in through: